miguelalarcos/simple-binding/README.md

 * *click* binds the click action to the given function.
 * *radio* binds the radio element with the field specified.
 * *fade* binds with a boolean.
+* *select_* to binds a select element with a list or an attribute depending if is multiple or not.

 Instead of extend from *BaseReactive* you can extend from [*soop.Base*](https://github.com/miguelalarcos/soop), to have the persistence to Mongo.